These Dairy-Free Oatmeal Cookies are soft and chewy and made with plant butter. I always have this cookie dough in my freezer!

 - 3 cups (267 grams) quick-cooking oats

-- In a medium bowl mix the cold butter and sugar together.
-Beat for 4 minutes.
+- In a medium bowl mix the butter and sugar together.
+Beat until combined and creamy

 - Beat in eggs one at a time until fully combined.
 Add vanilla and combine.